anurag-iitk/anurag-iitk/README.md

 <!--Intro start-->
-- 🔭 I’m currently working on **Cryptography, Golang, Rust, Nodejs, Django, Python, TypeScript, Redis, RabbitMQ, WebSocket, GraphQL, MongoDB, SQL, ScyllaDB, React.js, Next.js, Redux, Angular, Tailwind CSS**
+- 🔭 I’m currently working on **Cryptography, Golang, Rust, Python, TypeScript, Docker, Kubernetes, Ansible, Nodejs, Django, Redis, RabbitMQ, WebSocket, GraphQL, SQL, MongoDB, ScyllaDB, React.js, Next.js, Redux, Angular, Tailwind CSS**

+- 👯 I’m looking to collaborate on **Innovative projects that push the boundaries of technology, particularly in areas like blockchain, distributed systems, and AI**

+- 🤝 I’m looking for help with: **Advanced cryptography, decentralized identity verification systems, and optimizing scalability in microservices and event-driven architectures**

-- 🌱 I’m currently learning **to put together multiple Hyper Beast Stack for Scalable Applications.**
+- 🌱 I’m currently learning: **How to integrate and scale multiple Hyper Beast Stacks for high-performance, scalable applications**

-- ☁️ I've keen interest Blockchain.
-So,I'm learning **Ethereum, Hyperledger Fabric, Besu, Qruorum, Polygon, Polkadot**

-- 💬 Ask me about **Blockchain, Post Quantum Cryptography, Machine Learning**
+- 💬 Ask me about **Distributed Ledger Technology, Post-Quantum Cryptography, Machine Learning, and building highly scalable applications**

+- ☁️ I've keen interest in **Blockchain and emerging technologies like IoT, AI, and how they can be integrated into real-world solutions**

+- ⚡ Fun fact **I enjoy dissecting complex systems to uncover hidden efficiencies, both in code and in life**

-- 📫 Feel free to reach me out **iamanuragsaini0@gmail.com**
+- 📫 Feel free to reach out to me at **iamanuragsaini0@gmail.com**
--

 <!--Intro end-->
-I am a seasoned Blockchain Developer with extensive experience in developing and deploying blockchain applications.
-I am particularly skilled in smart contract development, blockchain ecosystem architecture, and backend technologies like Python, Django, and Node.js.
-My recent projects involved creating Ansible scripts for Hyperledger Fabric network automation and implementing event-driven architectures with microservices.
+**I am a Full-Stack Blockchain Engineer.
+Extensive work experience in IT and finance, specializing in blockchain, DLT, and cryptography.
+Proven track record in developing token economies, DApps, and traditional web2 projects.
+Skilled in ensuring secure, reliable, and user-friendly blockchain implementations that drive business success and innovation**

 <!--- stats & Trophy (start) -->
 <p align="center">